By Richard Cross, Editor of The Dog Clinic

 With this in mind, here are seven of the most common signs of aging in dogs.

-1. Age-Related Diseases Begin to Develop
+1. Age-Related Issues Begin to Develop

 2. Behavioral Changes